dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 ## Access Methods {#AccessMethod}

-The  are three methods the  of access to an RS:
+The are three different methods for the Client to access an RS:

 + **bearer** - the AS provides a bearer access token that the Client can use to access an RS per {{Bearer}}.

 + **pop** - the AS provides an access handle that the Client presents in a proof-of-possession RS access request per {{POP}}.

-+ **jws** - the Client signs the JSON payload sent to the RS including in the payload an access handle provided by the AS per \[TBD]
++ **pop_body** - the Client signs the JSON payload sent to the RS per {{POPbody}}.

+In the AS Response, the AS will return the method the Client MUST use when accessing the RS.

-# Discovery
+# Discovery {#Discovery}

 The Client obtains the following metadata about the AS prior to initiating a request: